upgrade

 Elementary students spend all day with their class.
 They're comfortable with them and have developed different types of relationships with all of them.
 They may not all be friends, but they have learned how to interact with all of them without hesitation.

 Secondary students are the opposite.
 They may not even know everyone's name in their class.
 They may also have very negative feelings toward others in their class due to past relationships.
-Regardless of how much I try to get them to interact with someone, anyone, other than those at their table, they frequently refuse.
-They won't even ask a neighbor to borrow their computer charger, much less teach them a new skill or ask for advice.
+Regardless of how much I try to get them to interact with someone, anyone, other than those at their table, many frequently refuse.
+They don't even want to ask a neighbor to borrow their computer charger, much less teach them a new skill or ask for advice.

 On top of not wanting to "talk to strangers," they don't feel like experts.
 Yes, there are some that do, but the average student who learns a new skill does not feel they are equipped to teach it to someone else.
 They may not even recognize when they've learned a new skill.
 Elementary students share their knowledge freely.
 The teacher needs only tell the student they're an expert for the student to believe it.

-In other words, all the magical stuff that happens on its own at elementary rarely happens at all in secondary.
+In other words, all the magical stuff that happens naturally at elementary rarely happens at all in secondary without intentional experiences.

 The new "Learning From and Teaching Others" unit was successful in overcoming some of these issues for a few reasons.